clewisdavis/The-Joy-of-React/course-notes-module-3.md

 - The `ClockToggle` component should become a pure component.
 - `ClockToggle` should not re-render when the `time` or `showClock` state variables change.

-- Tricky exercise, the custom hook `use-toggle.js` was creating the re-render by running a new fuction based on the updated state.
+- Tricky exercise, the custom hook `use-toggle.js` was creating the re-render by running a new fuction based on the updated state dependency .
 - Solution, was to add a `useCallback` hook, on the function within the `useToggle` component.
 - The hard part, is tracking down, where the re-rending is happening based on the state change.